Best towns to stay in Belize

 Accommodation in Dangriga

-Moving up to the very northern part of Belize, Corozal is an excellent alternative destination off-the beaten track.
+Corozal is the best place to stay for those who want an authentic off-the-beaten-path experience.
 It is gaining popularity in the tourism industry, though, despite remaining unknown to many travelers.
 Corozal is a relaxed, tranquil town on the Belize/ Mexican border.
 Just a short drive from Chetumal (Mexico’s Quintana Roo state capital), there is a strong Mexican influence in Corozal, from the food to the local customs.
 It is easy to make the short day trip over the border.

 Despite being a small town, there is plenty to do in Corozal.
 Why not relax in Corozal Bay and swim in the clear blue sea, or go snorkeling and diving a bit further out?
 Corozal is also a great base for a variety of day trips.
 You can venture to the Sarteneja Fishing Village, the nearby Shipstern Nature Reserve and enjoy the stunning coastal views from the Cerros Maya Ruins.